 Membership of the Ombudsman Association (formerly known as the British and Irish Ombudsman Association) is open to ombudsmen and other complaint-handling bodies within the UK, the British Crown Dependencies and Overseas Territories, and Ireland.
 The web site has a complete list of its 60+ members, with brief descriptions, contact details and links.
 Publications on the site include the most recent annual report and an occasional newsletter The Ombudsman.

 The Redress Board was set up under the Residential Institutions Redress Act 2002 to make fair and reasonable awards to persons who, as children, were abused while resident in Irish industrial schools, reformatories and other institutions subject to state regulation or inspection.
 (NB The Board no longer has the power to accept new applications.)
 Information on the site includes newsletters, annual reports, details of application and hearing procedures, and FAQs.
-The 2002 Act and Regulations are available to download, as is the Compensation Advisory Committee’s 2002 report Towards Redress and Recovery (“the Ryan Report”).
+The 2002 Act, plus Amendments and Regulations are available to download, as is the Compensation Advisory Committee’s 2002 report Towards Redress and Recovery (“the Ryan Report”).

 Revenue – more formally the Office of the Revenue Commissioners – is the Irish government agency responsible for customs, excise, taxation and related matters.
 The Tax Professionals section of the site has links to tax briefings, codes of practice, tax treaties and legislation.